nicolasventer/File-Watcher/README.md

 Note: the `-static` flag is required.

-c++17 or later compilation required for cpp compilation.
+c++17 or later required for compilation.
 No external dependencies.

 # Example